Strategic Plan & Performance

 Rainwater is not suitable for human or animal consumption.

-Right now, the Flexifit diverter that comes with the rain barrel only works with 3"x4" and 2"x3" rectangular downspouts.
+Right now, the diverter kit that comes with our barrel only works with 3"x4" and 2"x3" rectangular downspouts.

 Consult an electrician before installation.
 If there are heating cables in your downspouts, there is a risk of electrocution or fire hazard during installation.
 Also, contact an electrician if you don't know whether or not you have heated gutters.